Trump team, Justice Dept. to make new Mar-a-Lago filing

 She said the person would be responsible for sifting through the records recovered during the Aug.
 8 search of Mar-a-Lago and filter out from the criminal investigation any documents potentially covered by claims of attorney-client or executive privilege.

-The Justice Department had objected to the Trump team’s request for a special master, saying it had already done its own review and identified a limited subset of records that possibly involve attorney-client privilege.
-It said that executive privilege does not apply in this investigation because Trump, no longer president, had no right to claim the documents as his.
+The Justice Department had objected to the Trump team’s request for a special master, saying it had already completed its own review in which identified a limited subset of records that possibly involve attorney-client privilege.
+It has maintained that executive privilege does not apply in this investigation because Trump, no longer president, had no right to claim the documents as his.

 It is not clear whether Trump or anyone else will be charged.